 A network of National Contact Points (NCPs) has been established to provide advice and support to organisations which are preparing proposals.
 You are highly recommended to get in touch with your NCP at an early stage.
-(Contact details are given on the CORDIS call page - annex 1 to this Guide).
+(Contact details are given on the CORDIS web site and links can be found in annex 1 to this Guide).